 iv.
-Complaint alleging violation of academic freedom.
+Complaint alleging violation of academic freedomor an academic grievance.

-The claimant must prove by a preponderance of the evidence that the alleged actions occurred and that they violated academic freedom.
+The claimant must prove by a preponderance of the evidence that the alleged actions occurred and that they violated academic freedom or a substantial faculty right, as defined in Policy 6-002-III-Sec.
+11-C-2-d.